collab-corp/formatter/README.md

 ### Concerns

-If you prefer using a concern to easily create formatter instances, we provide the `CollabCorp\Formatter\Support\Concerns\FormatsData` trait for easy access:
+If you prefer using a trait to easily create formatter instances, we provide the `CollabCorp\Formatter\Support\Concerns\FormatsData` trait for easy access:

 ```php